itsfuad/FCCIMPL/website/src/content/docs/basics/types.md

 let scores := [95, 87, 92];  // Inferred as []i32
 ```

-Notice the `[]` before the type—this means "an array of" that type.
+Notice the `[]` before the type - this means "an array of" that type.

 **Fixed-size arrays** have a set number of elements: